 The Middle School offers abundant opportunities to integrate the curriculum beyond our campus borders.
 Middle schoolers discover and grow to understand the wider world through exciting travel experiences related to history, culture, language, and science.
 Fostering global citizenship and inspiring curiosity and adventure, all Middle School students participate in grade level, curriculum-based trips.
-From diving into science and outdoor skills in Arizona to experiencing art and culture in New York City to learning about biology and language in Costa Rica, students in the Middle School are always expanding their horizons.
+From diving into science and outdoor skills in Illinois in partnership with Southern Illinois University Edwardsville to visiting the Kennedy Space Center in Florida to learning about biology and language in Puerto Rico, students in the Middle School are always expanding their horizons.

 An Upper School education knows no borders.
 With travel opportunities throughout the year, students grow by leaps and bounds—from stepping out into the local community to venturing abroad.

-Each year, Upper School students kick off the school year with a week of outdoor expeditions known as “Character Trips,” designed to develop teamwork, cooperation, leadership, and character.
+Each year, Upper School students kick off the school year with a week of outdoor expeditions designed to develop teamwork, cooperation, leadership, and character.
 The trips serve as a “culture setter” for the year, creating strong relationships among students through collaboration, and encouraging students to overcome any self-imposed limits.
-Freshmen, sophomores, and juniors participate in programs like rafting in Oregon, service in the Dominican Republic, or sailing in Maine; seniors combine outdoor challenges with leadership sessions during the Senior Retreat in Michigan.
+Freshmen, sophomores, and juniors participate in programs like canoeing in Minnesota, diving into history and outdoor education/team-building in Boston, or sailing in Maine; seniors combine outdoor challenges with leadership sessions during the Senior Retreat in Michigan.

 Optional Curriculum and Service Trips